bahamas10/hue-cli/README.md

     $ hue lights 3 on
     light 3 success

-You'll have to trust me on this, but the light in my closet just turned on.
 What about both lights in the hallway?

     $ hue lights 4,5 on
     light 4 success
     light 5 success

-And both of the lights in the hallway just turned on.
 What if we try to turn on a non-existent light?

     $ hue lights 99 on
     light 99 failed: resource, /lights/99/state, not available